Friday, April 15, 2011

 Radio Communications in Aviation

-First, understand that the full, generic format of all initial calls.
+First, understand that the full, generic format of all initial calls or what is often referred to as initial contact.
 What does "initial contact" mean?.
 It's your first call to a controller or the first call to the next controller in flight following (or an IFR flight).
 Listening to an ATIS at a towered airport you will hear: "...upon initial contact advise you have Tango...".
 So when you first contact either ground or tower, let them know you have "Tango".

 Initial contact calls have the format: